 Box Filters: Simple, yet effective

 These units are highly effective at trapping waste, as well as housing colonies of beneficial bacteria that break down ammonia and nitrates.
-Some units even feature a built-in UV clarifier, but others may require a separate unit to handle green water.
+Some units even feature a built-in clarifier, but others may require a separate unit to handle green water.

 Pros: